Skip to main content Skip to secondary navigation

 Clery Reports for Overseas Centers

-In full compliance with the 1998 Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, or Clery Act, Stanford University’s Bing Overseas Studies Program has provided the most recent crime statistics reports for each of its overseas centers.
+In full compliance with the 1998 Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, or Clery Act, Stanford University’s Bing Overseas Studies Program provides the most recent crime statistics reports for each of its overseas centers.
 During on-site orientation at each of our centers, overseas staff will inform the students of the various resources offered by local law enforcement and emergency services.
-The centers also share important crime awareness tips to encourage students to be aware of their responsibility for their own safety and the safety of others.
+BOSP centers also share important crime awareness tips to encourage students to be aware of their responsibility for their own safety and the safety of others.
 The full Clery reports are available on the Stanford University Department of Public Safety website.

 Stanford University Department of Public Safety